MyPureCloud/terraform-provider-genesyscloud/docs/resources/telephony_providers_edges_phone.md

 Optional:

-- `line_address` (String) DID for standalone phones.
+- `line_address` (List of String) DID for standalone phones.
 Each phone number must be in an E.164 phone number format.
-- `remote_address` (String) Station remote property for phones.
-No validation is provided other than a string
+- `remote_address` (List of String) Station remote property for phones.
+No validation is provided